Guidance Document 5

 Usage of the MDA Certificate

-The MDA Certificate is issued to a firm under an active Compliance Agreement which allows for the movement of treated regulated articles to be exported out of a quarantine area during all 12 calendar months.
-Treatment methods and requirements are outlined in the Compliance Agreement attachments A1-A8.
-The MDA Certificate verifies the plant product has been treated to given standards which will mitigate the spread of pests.
-The MDA Certificate will be assigned to an entity after a Compliance Agreement has been signed, and all relevant procedure has been completed.
+The MDA certificate will be assigned to an entity after a Compliance Agreement has been signed, and all relevant procedures have been completed.
 Certification inspections by agency officials must be carried out prior to beginning treatment operations of regulated articles, or whenever a malfunction or alteration in the facility system warrants a certification inspection.
-Certification will be granted by agency officials on the basis of the ability of the facility to meet treatment requirements, in addition to the extent of the facility’s export safeguards to prevent re-infestation of treated wood.
+Certification will be granted by agency officials based on:

-The Certificate must accompany each load of regulated articles to its final destination.
-All regulated materials travelling with a Certificate must be treated prior to export out of a quarantine area.
+Each load of regulated articles must be accompanied by a certificate to its destination.
+All regulated materials travelling with a certificate must be treated prior to export out of a quarantine area.

-All uses of the MDA-issued Certificate must be thoroughly documented, including, but not limited to, the following:
+All use of MDA-issued certificates must be thoroughly documented, including, but not limited to, the following:

 • Lot Number